Go through this page and find the best method to extend partition in Windows 7/8/10 on your own:

 Step 3.
 Delete the saved system image.

 Sometimes, the system image may also be saved in a folder named Windows.old.
 All you need is to find it and remove it from the C drive.

 After this, restart your computer.
 Windows 7 system drive will get a bigger free space by then.

 To Sum Up

 This page includes 3 direct tools to help you extend Windows 7 partition and other 4 reliable methods to free up disk space in Windows 7.
 With the provided solutions, you can easily make full use of Windows 7 disk partition size, getting a stable and fast computer

-In conclusion, if you prefer the easiest way to extend partition in Windows 7/8/10, take EaseUS Partition Master as your first choice.
-It supports to extend a volume regardless of where there is unallocated space on your hard drive.
+In conclusion, if you prefer the easiest way to extend partitions in Windows 7/8/10, take EaseUS Partition Master as your first choice.
+It supports extending a volume regardless of where there is unallocated space on your hard drive.

 How Can We Help You

 I love that the changes you make with EaseUS Partition Master Free aren't immediately applied to the disks.
 It makes it way easier to play out what will happen after you've made all the changes.
 I also think the overall look and feel of EaseUS Partition Master Free makes whatever you're doing with your computer's partitions easy.
 Read More